Modern devices and homes need good temperature control and this circuit help gadgets live long and make place comfortable.

-When it is too hot 5V relay turn ON the fan to cool the room.
+Furthermore, the LM35 sensor measures the temperature and when the temperature becomes too high, the 5V relay turns ON the fan to cool the room.

 #include <SoftwareSerial.h>